slacknate/bbsed/README.md

 This tool aims to simplify the process of creating custom color palettes for BlazBlue: Central Fiction.
-Manual palette creation is fairly well documented by the community, but it can be a tedious process that involes a lot of effort.
+Manual palette creation is fairly well documented by the community, but it can be a tedious process that involves a lot of effort.
 There also exists the BBCF Improvement Mod which allows for in-game palette editing, but unfortunately this mod does not seem to work well for everyone.

 # Upcoming Functionality